Resources

 Below are resources intended to empower academics interested in pursuing research methods knowledge and publishing opportunities.

-These resources are categorized into avenues of support delivery: mentorship, sponsorship, and personal empowerment/allyship.
+These resources are categorized into avenues of support deliver: mentorship, sponsorship, and personal empowerment/allyship.

 Mentorship